garystafford/genai-open-clip-demo/README.md

 Source code for post, [Image Identification and Classification with Amazon Bedrock, OpenSearch, and OpenCLIP](https://garystafford.medium.com/image-identification-and-classification-with-amazon-bedrock-opensearch-and-openclip-5442baca1846).
 Build a generative AI-powered vehicle damage assessment application on AWS using Vector Engine for Amazon OpenSearch Serverless, AI21 Labs Foundation Models, and OpenCLIP.
 Read the blog post for complete instructions.
 A video demonstration of the application is available on [YouTube](https://youtu.be/vkouFozFSvE?si=Rot0JVXZ2OMtPN_0).

 __NOTE:__ The vehicle image datasets are not included.
 You will need to download your choice of datasets and create embeddings.
-The damaged vehicle image database can be found on Roboflow Universe > CarDamagedDetection2 > Car-Damage-Type-Detection-End-Game: [Car-Damage-Type-Detection-End-Game Computer Vision Project](https://universe.roboflow.com/cardamageddetection2/car-damage-type-detection-end-game)
+The damaged vehicle image database can be found on Roboflow Universe > CarDamagedDetection2 > Car-Damage-Type-Detection-End-Game: [Car-Damage-Type-Detection-End-Game Computer Vision Project](https://universe.roboflow.com/cardamageddetection2/car-damage-type-detection-end-game).
+The undamaged vehicle image dataset can be downloaded from Kaggle > [Undamaged Vehicle Image Dataset](https://www.kaggle.com/datasets/garystafford/undamaged-vehicle-image-dataset).

 ## Architecture